The X Factor (British TV series) series 1: Bootcamp and judges' houses

 Task 1: Both the females and males perform one song of their choice separately one at a time with the opposite gender watching their performance.

-Task 2: Learn a new song overnight with another member of the category to perform as an duo.
+Task 2: Learn a new song overnight with another member of the category to perform as a duo.

 Task 3: Perform a song that will convince Simon and his panel that they are capable of moving on to the next round.